bunnycodings/visa-jo-main/DEPLOYMENT_CHECKLIST.md

 ### ⚠️ IMPORTANT: Fix Sitemap URL Issue

-The sitemap is currently showing an incorrect URL (`rhananiacars.com`).
-To fix this, you **MUST** set the correct environment variables during deployment.
+The sitemap may be showing an incorrect URL (`rhananiacars.com`).
+This happens when:
+1. An environment variable is set to the wrong domain
+2. The environment variable is missing the `https://` protocol

+**The code now automatically adds `https://` if it's missing**, but you still need to set the correct domain.

+See `ROBOTS_TXT_FIX.md` for detailed troubleshooting steps.

 ### Required Environment Variables